yanhui09/MAC2023/exercises/03_wgs.md

 **Nanopore**
 ![ont](./assets/03_wgs/read_ont.png)

+{: .important-title }
+> Highlight
+>
-We could see the ONT reads is way longer but contains more errors than the Illumina reads.
+>We could see the ONT read is way longer but contains more errors than the Illumina one.

 ### Genome assembly with Illumina reads